 New Deputy Warden of Care and Treatment at Smith State Prison

-FORSYTH, Ga. – Georgia Department of Corrections (GDC) Commissioner Gregory C. Dozier announced the promotion of Vashti Brown, Chief Counselor at Telfair State Prison to Deputy Warden of Care and Treatment at Smith State Prison (SP), effective August 16th.
-As the Deputy Warden of Care and Treatment, Brown will be responsible for overseeing care and treatment for approximately 1600 close security male offenders.
+FORSYTH, Ga. – The Georgia Department of Corrections (GDC) Commissioner Timothy C. Ward announced the promotion of Willesha Warren to Deputy Warden of Care and Treatment at Smith State Prison (SP) effective February 15, 2022.
+As deputy warden of care and treatment, Warren will oversee the supervision of educational programs, health services, library services, counseling programs, recreational services and the mental health services of approximately 1,300 male offenders.

 About the Georgia Department of Corrections (GDC)